Blues keep points coming, defeat Lightning

 The Lightning lost their second straight game after a three-game winning streak.
 They also lost winger Nikita Kucherov, who departed the game in the second period after Blues forward Brayden Schenn knocked him to the ice from behind.
 David Perron and Jaden Schwartz also scored for the Blues, and goaltender Jordan Binnington made 17 saves.

-With Blues defenseman Vince Dunn standing in the crease, screening Binnington and facing the wrong way, Cirelli jammed the puck into the net at 16:36.
+With Blues defenseman Vince Dunn standing in the crease, screening Binnington and facing the wrong way, Cirelli jammed the puck into the net.
 Less than two minutes into the second period, Sundqvist converted a steal into a clean walk-in through the left circle, but Vasilevskiy held his ground.

-The Lightning nearly added to the lead midway through the period, but Binnington stopped Cirelli's short-handed breakaway and Killorn's spinning follow shot.
-Sundqvist had another break-in during the second period, this time short-handed, but Vasilevskiy stopped his snap shot.
+The Lightning nearly added to that lead midway through the period, but Binnington stopped Cirelli's short-handed breakaway and Killorn's spinning follow shot.
+Sundqvist had another break-in during the second period, this time short-handed, but Vasilevskiy stopped his snapshot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)